Gateway API

 Gateway API v1alpha1 spec is partially implemented in the v0.13 release.
 The following list describes what is (or is not) supported:

-• Target Services can be annotated with Backend or Path scoped configuration keys, this will continue to be supported.
+- Target Services can be annotated with Backend or Path scoped configuration keys, this will continue to be supported.

-• Gateway API resources doesn’t support annotations, this will continue to be unsupported, extensions to the Gateway API spec will be added in the extension points of the API.
+- Gateway API resources doesn’t support annotations, this will continue to be unsupported, extensions to the Gateway API spec will be added in the extension points of the API.

-• The controller doesn’t implement partial parsing yet for Gateway API resources, changes should be a bit slow on clusters with thousands of Ingress, Gateway API resources or Services.
+resource definitions were implemented. - The controller doesn’t implement partial parsing yet for Gateway API resources, changes should be a bit slow on clusters with thousands of Ingress, Gateway API resources or Services.

-• Gateway’s Listener Port and Protocol wasn’t implemented - Port uses the global bind-port configuration and Protocol is based on the presence or absence of the TLS attribute.
+- Gateway’s Listener Port and Protocol wasn’t implemented - Port uses the global bind-port configuration and Protocol is based on the presence or absence of the TLS attribute.

-• Gateway’s Route Namespace selector only supports Same or All namespaces.
+- Gateway’s Route Namespace selector only supports

-• Gateway’s Hostname only supports empty/absence of Hostname or a single *, any other string will override the HTTPRoute Hostnames configuration without any merging.
+, any other string will override the HTTPRoute Hostnames configuration without any merging. - HTTPRoute’s Matches doesn’t support Headers.

-• HTTPRoute’s Rules and ForwardTo doesn’t support Filters.
+- HTTPRoute’s Rules and ForwardTo doesn’t support Filters.

-• Resources status aren’t updated.
+- Resources status aren’t updated.

 Version v1alpha2 should be partially implemented in v0.14 (beta version starting jan/22) and fully implemented in v0.15 (Q2’22).